pragya-p-github/ACM_Project/README.md

 GET /url/analytics/:shortId: Retrieves analytics for a specific shortened URL based on its shortId.

 GET /url/search: Searches for shortened URLs based on different criteria.
 Accepts query parameters keyword and option.

+## Key Learnings

+Creating RESTful APIs with Express and handling different HTTP methods.

+Connecting to MongoDB database using Mongoose.

+Performing CRUD operations (Create, Read, Update, Delete) on MongoDB collections.

+Implementing URL shortening functionality and generating unique short IDs using the shortid library.

+Retrieving and displaying analytics for shortened URLs, including total clicks and last clicked timestamp.

+Implementing search functionality to filter and display URLs based on different criteria.
+React components: The application is built using React.js, which provides a component-based architecture for building reusable UI elements.

+State management with React Hooks: The useState hook is used to manage the state within functional components.
+It allows for storing and updating the state values.

+Making HTTP requests with Axios: Axios is a popular library used for making HTTP requests.
+It is used in this application to send requests to the server to shorten URLs and search for URLs based on different criteria.

+Sending data to the server: The application sends data to the server using HTTP POST requests to shorten the URL.
+The axios.post method is used to send the request along with the URL and optional note.

+Retrieving data from the server: The application retrieves data from the server using HTTP GET requests to search for previously shortened URLs.
+The axios.get method is used to send the request with the search keyword and search option.

+Displaying search results: The search results are displayed dynamically based on the search criteria.
+The retrieved data from the server is formatted and displayed using React components.